sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 > 📘
 >
 > Using the HMS Push platform requires that the _Huawei Mobile Services_ is installed on the device.
 The UI prompt to install the _HMS_ will appear automatically the very first time a unique _HMS device token_ is being acquired.

 ### 2. Provision the Application with the Support Code

-Please follow the [Huawei Push Kit Devlopment Process](https://developer.huawei.com/consumer/en/doc/HMSCore-Guides-V5/android-dev-process-0000001050263396-V5) to acquire __agconnect-services.json__.
-Please refer to [How to Integrate HMS Core SDK](https://developer.huawei.com/consumer/en/doc/HMSCore-Guides-V5/android-integrating-sdk-0000001050040084-V5) for the necessary changes in the __gradle__ build files.
+Follow the [Huawei Push Kit Devlopment Process](https://developer.huawei.com/consumer/en/doc/HMSCore-Guides-V5/android-dev-process-0000001050263396-V5) to acquire __agconnect-services.json__.
+Refer to [How to Integrate HMS Core SDK](https://developer.huawei.com/consumer/en/doc/HMSCore-Guides-V5/android-integrating-sdk-0000001050040084-V5) for the necessary changes in the __gradle__ build files.

 ### 3. Acquire HMS Device Token

 Unlike FCM, Sinch SDK expects the application to acquire the _HMS device token_ __before__ creating _UserController_.
-A good example how to acquire an _HMS device token_ asynchronously is provided in the `RegisterToHmsTask` class of the `sinch-rtc-sample-hms-push` sample application.
+A good example of how to acquire an _HMS device token_ asynchronously is provided in the `RegisterToHmsTask` class of the `sinch-rtc-sample-hms-push` sample application.

 The task extends `AsyncTask` and returns both known beforehand `mHmsApplicationId` and unique `mHmsDeviceToken`, which Huawei recommends to re-acquire on each application start.
-To read the  HMS Application ID and acquire HMS Device token use following methods:
+To read the HMS Application ID and acquire the HMS Device token, use following methods:

 ```java
 String hmsApplicationId = AGConnectServicesConfig.fromContext(context).getString("client/app_id");